manuelmohr/x10i/README.txt

 Requires octopos-app within this base directory.
 Depending on what you do, you might have to create more symlinks within octopos to choose the right release/variant/version.
+Ultimately, building x10i requires the subdir:

+  octopos-app/releases/current/x86guest/default/

+Usually `current` and `default` are symlinks.
+If they are missing or wrong, you will probably get an error like a missing `stdio.h` with iRTSS.

 Also required is an executable called i686-invasic-irtss-gcc (or similar depending on compilation target).
 You can probably